What are BIAB nails? I booked in for BIAB and quizzed the pros for every detail

-This is of course a strong claim because most nail services fall into one of two categories: traditional polish, which offers superior nail care but can chip within days.
-Or, more hard-wearing but potentially nail-knackering (in the long run) options like polygel nails, dip powder nails, and acrylic nails.
-A BIAB manicure, however, is said to offer both kindness and endurance.
-So, if you're still deciding between BIAB vs gels, I've quizzed the experts on everything you need to know - from how long it lasts, to why it's so popular - whilst also reviewing the treatment itself...
+This is a strong claim, as most nail services fall into one of two camps: traditional polish - which offers superior care but can chip within days - or durable but potentially nail-knackering options like acrylic nails.
+So, if you're debating BIAB vs gels, I booked in to try BIAB and quizzed the experts on what to know before getting BIAB to bring you every detail...

 What are BIAB nails?

-"BIAB is a soak-off gel that is harder than regular gel polish," explains Treatwell Nail Expert Laurie Nicholl, from Lacquered & Stripped Salon.
-If you're wondering where the name BIAB comes from, it's an acronym created by The Gel Bottle, the brand that invented the service.
-"Builder In A Bottle aka BIAB, is a soak-off gel builder ideal for creating strong overlays and as a strengthening barrier for natural nails." explains nail expert and The Gel Bottle content creator, Tiffany Abbigaile.
+"BIAB is a soak-off gel that is harder than regular gel polish," explains Laurie Nicholl, from Lacquered & Stripped Salon.
+"Builder In A Bottle - aka BIAB - is ideal for creating a strengthening barrier for natural nails," explains The Gel Bottle nail expert, Tiffany Abbigaile.
+This strengthening is one of the top benefits of BIAB over other treatments, allowing you to grow long, natural nails instead of having extensions applied.

-In terms of appearance, you can expect something similar to gels or Bio Sculpture nails; a smooth, plump, and robust nail, albeit in a limited range of colours.
+Looks-wise, you can expect similarities with gels or Bio Sculpture nails; a smooth, plump nail, albeit in a limited range of colours.
 "BIAB usually comes in clear or colours like pink," says Nicholl.
-This is because, due to Biab being a stronger and thicker gel, a UV lamp would struggle to penetrate very dark and pigment-rich shades in order to cure them properly.
+This is because, due to being a thicker gel, a UV lamp would struggle to penetrate pigment-rich BIAB shades and cure them properly.

-However, if you love a bold gel mani you can combine the two.
-"A gel nail colour can be painted directly on top of BIAB or you can make the most of our BIAB shade range and simply top coat for beautiful nude nails," explains Abbigaile.
-This means you can achieve pretty much any look you like, from a simple pink nail design to getting creative with nail art if that's your thing.
+However, if you love a bold shade you can layer up.
+"A gel nail colour can be painted directly on top of BIAB or you can use our BIAB shade range for beautiful nude nails," explains Abbigaile.

 How long does BIAB last?